 |Sequels||Lady and the Tramp II: Scamp's Adventure (2001)||None|

 |Reboot||The male dog character Jock has now become Jacqueline (although they used a male dog to film).
 Darling and Aunt Sarah are now African American characters, with black actresses voicing Lady and Peg.
 The cats are no longer Siamese to avoid the racist stereotyping present in the previous film and the Tramp is no longer portrayed as a womanising dog but more of a loner, with the lyrics to 'He's a Tramp' altered.|

 This film was made with real dogs with effects used to give the impression of talking, with filming taking place in Savannah in Georgia.
 It was the first Disney live action remake to be released directly to the Disney+ streaming service.
 The Siamese cats are now Devon Rex cats instead and other differences to improve the diversity stakes have been made, but with those exceptions the film is very similar to the original.
 The main differences are that the dogcatcher has a much larger role, as does the rat.
 While the spaghetti-eating scene is an almost exact recreation, the rat that plans to carry off the baby is hilariously unbelievable.
 Tramp is also a much more sympathetic character who gains a backstory and loses his womanising past.
-The film also doesn’t end with Lady having puppies, but instead has Tramp adopted into the family on Christmas Day, exactly a year after Lady had.
+The film doesn’t end with Lady having puppies, but instead has Tramp adopted into the family on Christmas Day, exactly a year after Lady had been.

 Disney films have often led to animals being bought as toys and presents to people who are unable to properly look after them.
 This film begins with Lady given as a Christmas present despite the widespread Dogs Trust slogan that a dog is for life, not just for Christmas.
 The film's end credits does contain the message,

 Every dog deserves a loving home.
 If you're ready for the commitment of pet ownership, please consider visiting your local animal rescue to find the right pet for you.